 Age at First Period

-Women who began their periods before age 11 have about a 15-20 percent higher breast cancer risk compared to those who began their periods at age 15 or older .
+Women who begin their periods before age 11 have about a 15% to 20% higher risk of breast cancer than women who begin their periods at age 15 or older .

 Age at first period, estrogen and breast cancer risk

 The increased risk of breast cancer linked to a younger age at first period is likely due, at least in part, to the amount of estrogen a woman is exposed to in her life.
-A higher lifetime exposure to estrogen is linked to an increase in breast cancer risk .
+A higher lifetime exposure to estrogen is linked to an increased breast cancer risk .

 The earlier a woman starts having periods, the longer her breast tissue is exposed to estrogens released during the menstrual cycle.
 This means a greater lifetime exposure to estrogen.

 A woman can’t change the age when she started her period, but the age a girl starts her period can be impacted by certain healthy lifestyle factors.
 For example, girls who are lean and get more exercise tend to start their periods at a later age than other girls.

 It’s a good idea for all young girls to be physically active and not be overweight.
 However, it’s not recommended girls do anything to try to change when they first begin having their period.